2 Content Guidelines

 Do you talk about future plans for package development?
 Consider opening issues to illustrate your thinking.
 If you’re willing to consider code or documentation contributions from others, label those issues “help wanted” (no hyphen, no emojis) and “good first issue” or “beginner” if those apply.
 People who want to contribute to rOpenSci can find these by searching GitHub (example: org:ropensci label:“help wanted” state:open), and we occasionally feature these in our newsletter.

 If you want people to tell you how they have used your package, tell them how you want them to do that.
 Encourage them to submit their use case to our public forum.
 There’s a template to help.
-We tweet these to help others see applications and we tag both the package author and use case submitter to give credit.
+We share these on social media to help others see applications and we tag both the package author and use case submitter to give credit.
 For longer form use cases, they could submit a vignette to include as an article in your package documentation (example).

 If you want people to give you general feedback, tell them how you’d like to receive that.